 • Movement Disorder and Muscle Tone: Physical and occupational therapies are critical, as well as orthopedic consultation.

-• Epilepsy and Seizures: Ask your neurologist to request an EEG (a measurement of the brain’s electrical activity) to address uncontrolled seizures; preferably an overnight (24 hour) EEG to monitor brain activity during sleep.
+• Epilepsy and Seizures: Ask your neurologist to order an EEG (a measurement of the brain’s electrical activity) to rule out epilepsy; preferably an overnight (24 hour) EEG to monitor brain activity during sleep.

-• Eyesight and Vision: Consult an ophthalmologist, and if possible, a neuro-ophthalmologist to closely monitor changes in vision and optic nerve atrophy.
+• Eyesight and Vision: Consult a neuro-ophthalmologist, and if not possible, an ophthalmologist to closely monitor changes in vision and optic nerve atrophy.

 • Developmental Delay and Cognition: Follow up with your neurologist and request a brain MRI to monitor and evaluate for cerebral atrophy.
 A neuropsychologist can help determine KANDs impact on development and cognitive impairments as well.